minprog/app-studio/40 Projects/20 Mad Libs/10 Assignment.md

 ## Preparation

-- On Android: Read about [Multiple Activities](/android/multiple-activities).
+- On Android: Practice [Java](/android/java) and read about [Multiple Activities](/android/multiple-activities).
 - On iOS: Read about [Multiple Controllers](/ios/multiple-controllers).

 ## Assessment

 Your work on this problem set will be checked for full completion of the assignment and consideration of all requirements.
 Demo your application during office hours.

-All students must ordinarily submit this and all other problem sets to be eligible for a satisfactory grade unless granted an exception in writing by the course's heads.
+All students must ordinarily submit this and all other projects to be eligible for a satisfactory grade unless granted an exception in writing by the course's heads.

 ## Fun with apps